Hurricane Fiona rips through powerless Puerto Rico

 St. Kitts and Nevis also reported flooding and downed trees, but announced its international airport would reopen on Sunday afternoon.

 In the eastern Pacific, Tropical Storm Madeline was forecast to cause heavy rains and flooding across parts of southwestern Mexico.
-The storm was centered about 155 miles (250 kilometers) south-southwest of Cabo Corrientes on Sunday, with maximum sustained winds of 45 mph (75 kph).
+The storm was centered about 160 miles (260 kilometers) west-southwest of Cabo Corrientes on Sunday night, with maximum sustained winds of 50 mph (85 kph).

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.